-Whenever you're applying wood floor sealer, be sure to read the manufacturer's instruction, and specs on the side of the container.
+Whenever you're applying wood floor sealer, be sure to read the manufacturer's instruction, and specs, along with their safety data sheet for proper handling.
 Not, all finishes are made equally.
 Always test a small area, to ensure that you're getting the right color and to see if the finish reacts in a bad manner with the surface being coated on.

 They all do the same thing, penetrate into the wood and seal the wood pores, for a better and smoother build up on your top coat.
 Certain types will prevent side bonding and panelization, where others don't.
 Side bonding is when the flooring boards are glued together at the joints by the finish.
 And panelization is when all your floor boards are joined together to form a large panel.
 You probably don't think that it sounds so bad.

 Let me explain, we all know that wood needs to, expand and contract.
 When they don't, well, something has to give - somewhere and somehow.

 Side bonding - When is side bonding an issue?
 Side bonding is an issue when your flooring boards need to contract and shrink.
 You're probably thinking, that you prefer a tight floor at all times anyways.
 So, side bonding is ok, with you.
 Myself, I'm the same.
 I don't like to see food crumbs and dirt get trapped in gaps.
 Cleaning becomes a project, meaning - less sports television time, ugh!

 Panelization - What about panelization?
 Your flooring boards turn into one large single panel.
 It looks that way anyhow.
 So, what is the big deal?